siyb/tw-fdpsm-2-orm/tw-mad-11-orm.md

 * The Class contains methods to find instances as well
 * Adds other domain logic
 * => SRP?
 Not so much, data and logic are mixed!
-* Example: Sequlize, ActiveRecord (Rails), loopback ORM
+* Example: Sequlize, ActiveRecord (Rails), ActiveAndroid

 ## ORM / ORM Concepts - 4 - Pattern: Data Mapper